ltsali8220/selenium_codes_ref/readme.md

 # Selenium Codes Repository

 This repository contains various Selenium automation scripts for web testing and interaction.
-It includes sample codes to demonstrate different functionalities, such as interacting with input fields, handling buttons, and managing browser windows and tabs using Selenium WebDriver.
+It includes sample code to demonstrate different functionalities such as interacting with input fields, handling buttons, and managing browser windows and tabs using Selenium WebDriver.

 ## Table of Contents